DoggyDoggyDoggy/Calculator/README.md

 - **ViewModel:** To manage and retain UI-related data during configuration changes.

 ## Acknowledgements
 This project was inspired by a YouTube tutorial.
-All credits for the initial idea and implementation belong to the original tutorial creator.
+All credits for the initial idea and implementation belong to the original tutorial creator, [EasyTuto](https://www.youtube.com/@EasyTuto1).

+GitHub repository of the tutorial creator: [bimalkaf](https://github.com/bimalkaf)

 ## Contributing
 Contributions are welcome!
 If you have suggestions for new features, optimizations, or bug fixes, feel free to open an issue or submit a pull request.